isc-projects/bind9/bin/nsupdate/nsupdate.rst

 .. option:: -v

    This option specifies that TCP should be used even for small update requests.
-By default, ``nsupdate`` uses UDP to send update requests to the name server unless they are too large to fit in a UDP request, in which case TCP is used.
+By default, :program:`nsupdate` uses UDP to send update requests to the name server unless they are too large to fit in a UDP request, in which case TCP is used.
 TCP may be preferable when a batch of update requests is made.